sospedra/logatim/README.md

 #### Logatim is an isomorphic logger which implements log levels and ANSI 16 styles.

 Finally you can use the same logger for the **server and client side** of your applications.
-Log for developers using **colors, underlines, etc.** in order to transform the terminal in an authenitc debugger machine.
-And log for production **managing exactly what have** and what have not **to be outputed**.
+Log for developers using **colors, underlines, etc.** in order to transform the terminal in an authentic debugger machine.
+And log for production **managing exactly what have** and what have not **to be outputted**.

 ## Why?
 I've been coding for a long time and I've always feel that we need a better approach to the logging issue.
 I've researched a lot about the available logger modules and I've even run a [questionary](https://docs.google.com/forms/d/10cZEXVc7aA29JBjoJFsTnTd8tf-RxrwlgusZrg9HW90) about this topic.
 After this inquiry I think that **the most suitable logger should combines these six elemental features**: